donid/QuickRotate/README.md

 This project also provides the class library *RotateDisplayLib* which can be used in PowerShell scripts or in your own .Net application.

+**V1.1**

+Double-click on the tray icon now rotates the screen, too.
+(Unfortunately I haven't found out how to prevent the short flicker of the context menu, yet)

 [![.NET](https://github.com/donid/QuickRotate/actions/workflows/dotnet.yml/badge.svg)](https://github.com/donid/QuickRotate/actions/workflows/dotnet.yml)